Get real with Teal

 National Cancer Prevention Month is a reminder to make sure your cervical cancer screening is up to date and if eligible, receive the HPV vaccination.

-Teal Health is pleased to announce that we are working to introduce the first FDA-approved at-home cervical cancer screening kit that will put more screening options directly into patients’ hands.
+Teal Health is pleased to announce that we are working to introduce the first FDA-authorized at-home cervical cancer screening kit that will put more screening options directly into patients’ hands.
 But, while you are waiting for us to be able to get Teal Health’s kit in your homes – don’t delay your regular screening.

 It’s Time for a New Way to Screen for Cervical Cancer